UNDERSTANDING CHOLANGIOCARCINOMA

 • The average age of people diagnosed with cancer of the extrahepatic bile ducts (perihilar or distal cholangiocarcinoma) is 72.

-• The chances of survival for patients with bile duct cancer depends to a large extent on its location and how advanced it is when it is found.
+• The chances of survival for patients with bile duct cancer depend to a large extent on its location and how advanced it is when it is found.
+It also may depend on access to innovative treatments such as clinical trials.
+Clinical trials offer access to therapies that may not be available through standard care, potentially providing patients with more effective options to combat the disease.

 Adapted from the American Cancer Society